 - Icy Blue Eyes: They become much more icy retroactively due to his actions during the Red Wedding.

-- Would Stab a Pregnant Girl: To kick off the Red Wedding, Lothar lurches over to Talisa and stabs her multiple times in the stomach.
+- Would Hit a Girl: To kick off the Red Wedding, Lothar lurches over to Talisa and stabs her multiple times in the stomach.

-- Would Hurt An Unborn Child: It's unclear if he was aware that Talisa was pregnant, but he nonetheless murders her through her child.
+- Would Hurt a Child: It's unclear if he was aware that Talisa was pregnant, but he nonetheless murders her through her unborn child.

 Played By: Tim Plester